oegedijk/explainerdashboard/README.md

 Documentation can be found at [explainerdashboard.readthedocs.io](https://explainerdashboard.readthedocs.io/en/latest/).

-(NOTE: at the moment some dependency issue is preventing sphinx from correctly rendering all the autodoc features)
+(NOTE: at the moment some dependency issue is preventing sphinx from correctly rendering all the autodoc content)

 ## A simple demonstration